 The conditions for homosexuals, bisexuals and transgender people have changed dramatically in Scandinavia over the last 70 years.
-LGBT people, as it is called today, were discriminated against, stigmatized and pathologised, but the struggle for recognition and equality over the past several decades has led to levels of cultural change that is unparalleled in historical and global perspectives.
+LGBT people, as we would call them today, were discriminated against, stigmatized and pathologised, but the struggle for recognition and equality over the past several decades has led to levels of cultural change that is unparalleled in historical and global perspectives.

-By Peter Edelberg, Associate Professor at the SAXO-Institute - Archaeology, Ethnology, Greek & Latin, History, University of Copenhagen (translated by the Editor)
+Associate Professor at the SAXO-Institute - Archaeology, Ethnology, Greek & Latin, History, University of Copenhagen (translated by Reinert Skumsnes).

-70 years ago, homosexuals could not talk openly about their sexuality; they were subject to discrimination in the Criminal Code and a number of other laws; yes, in Norway it was even criminal to have sex with someone of the same sex (although this law was largely ineffective in the twentieth century).
-Even people who considered themselves progressive and tolerant towards homosexuals, regarded homosexuality as a terrible disease, that with time eventually could be eradicated; but still they felt that we should treat the homosexuals kindly, since they were only being themselves.
+70 years ago, homosexuals could not talk openly about their sexuality; they were subject to discrimination in the Criminal Code and a number of other laws.
+Yes, in Norway it was even criminal to have sex with someone of the same sex (although this law was largely ineffective in the twentieth century).
+Even people who considered themselves progressive and tolerant towards homosexuals regarded homosexuality as a terrible disease, that with time eventually could be eradicated.
+However, they still felt that we should treat the homosexuals kindly, since they were only being themselves.

 Read the book Storbyen trækker: Homoseksualitet, prostitution og pornografi i Danmark 1945 - 1976.
 Read also about hvordan det var å leve som ung og homofil hundre år før Ungdomstelefon, Skeiv ungdom og Jafnaðr.

 Bisexual people have had a hard time being recognized.
 They were often regarded as traitors in both camps, and several psychiatrists denied that bisexuality existed at all.
-Transgender people have only in the past decade or so begun to be publicly welcomed, and have typically not had the opportunity to speak on their own behalf.
+It is only in the past decade or so that transgender people have begun to be publicly welcomed, and they have typically not had the opportunity to speak on their own behalf.

-Today, homosexuals and to some extent bisexuals are experiencing a recognition and inclusion that no one had dared to hope for, just a few decades ago.
-Legislative discrimination is being systematically removed, and it is not just one or two gay politician or activist who work for this cause.
+Today, homosexuals and to some extent bisexuals are experiencing a recognition and inclusion that no one had dared to hope for just a few decades ago.
+Legislative discrimination is being systematically removed, and it is not just one or two gay politicians or activists who work for this cause.
 No, anti-discrimination policies in relation to same-sex sexuality have become mainstream in many parties in Scandinavia.
-Transgender people are now beginning to remove both stigma and pathology, but still struggle with a paternalistic attitude within the different health care systems.
+Transgender people are now beginning to remove both stigma and pathology, but still struggle with a paternalistic attitudes within health care systems.

 Read the article The Long Sexual Revolution: The Police and the New Gay Man.